noamLoud/SimpleChatApp/README.md

-Simple chat app using react and firebase
+A simple/single component chat app using react and firebase